Medical Displays for PACS & Imaging Workstation Integrators

 Typical outcomes when problems occur:

-• Added field calibration and longer commissioning time
+• More field calibration and commissioning time

-• Delays when changes trigger additional validation steps
+• Added delays when changes trigger re-validation

 Engineer calibrating dual-monitor PACS workstation medical displays for consistent diagnostic reading performance